 - Accessible – An vital part of knowing that your legal situation is progressing is being able to contact your attorney.
 When you hire Arenson Law Group, PC, you will be able to reach your attorney on their cell phone.
 Your case is important to us, and we want you to have access to our lawyers when you need it.

 Types of Visitation We Cover

-Visitation guidelines will differ from situation to situation dependent on a number of factors including the stability of the parents involved and prior relationships with the child.
-Child visitation law can be complex, as such our Cedar Rapids family law attorneys can help you understand the following:
+Visitation guidelines will differ from situation to situation dependent on several factors, including the stability of the parents involved and prior relationships with the child.
+Child visitation law can be complicated, as such our Cedar Rapids family law attorneys can help you understand the following:

 - Noncustodial Parent Visitation

 While deciding on visitation and parental rights are incredibly important terms surrounding a divorce, visitation issues may need to be revisited years after a divorce.
 As families, parents, and children evolve, the once-agreed upon terms of a divorce may no longer be a good fit.
 To modify your visitation arrangement, you will need to prove a significant change in your circumstances.
 Changes circumstances may include relocation, a child expressing wishes contrary to the initial agreement, and one parent’s noncompliance with the set agreement.

 At Arenson Law Group, PC, our visitation attorneys understand the importance of providing your child a safe and happy home.
 If you are in the Cedar Rapids area, we want to help you protect your family by representing you.